 “EU funding is strategic.
 Its main aim is to prevent instability.
 It is thus scared of the PA’s breakdown,” said Caroline Du Plessix.

-For Sami Abu Roza, former economic policy adviser to the Palestinian president, this system of dependency has a bitter political aftertaste.
+For Sami Abu Roza,an economic analyst, this system of dependency has a bitter political aftertaste.

 “If you take away the good intention behind the money, aid is a substitute for not having real remedies,” he told IRIN at the PA’s Ministry of Education, where he currently works.
 The EU’s approach to solving the conflict, he says, is part of a larger trend he calls “peaceconomics”, the feeding of an illusionary idea that institution-building and economic aid can contribute to real progress, while the actual political causes behind the difficult situation are side-lined and remain unresolved.